 We have established partnerships with many universities and research institutions in Italy and abroad, such as the Technical University of Dresden, the Universidade Nova of Lisbon and the Technical University of Vienna.
 In addition, members of our Faculty cooperate on a regular basis with other universities and research institutes, such as Oxford University, Rice University Houston, Zürich University, Sapienza University of Rome, University of Trento, and FBK Trento.

 Some of the PhD positions are collaborations supported by external research and industry partners (Fondazione Bruno Kessler FBK, Südtiroler Informatik SIAG, NOI Techpark, Barbieri Electronic snc, University of Umea).

 PhD Programme Coordinator: Prof. Antonio Liotta

 Student representative in the Lecturer's Committee: Andrei Buliga

 You can find key information to apply and gain admission to this PhD Programme.
 For detailed information browse the general and specific calls below.

 In order to gain admission to the PhD programme, you will need to have obtained 300 ECTS credit points (Master degree) and have some relevant academic experience in Computer Science, Computer Engineering or Electronics or in a related discipline.

-You can find here below the detailed description (project description + required skills) of the Research Project.
+You can find here the detailed descriptions (project description + required skills) of all Research Projects.
 Please read carefully the document, consider that you have to select up to five project proposals from the list!

 The official language of the PhD programme is English.
 Therefore applicants must have very good knowledge of English.